BurgstallerMatt/Notebook/README.md

 There are a whole series of privious actions that take place to create a model of history, their actions get lost in time if not documented

+Lecture Feb 5.

+Not all remixes and mashes of digigital information are valid

+Idea of the unessay/ truthful and imformative -> (juged how compelling and effectivness)

+privatization scare in music and video industry during the early stages of the unternet

+university funds research wich is given to private companies and sold back to university

+copy right laws enable power

+remix culture

+Deformance & Interpretation
+Mcgann and Samuek

+Always comes back to the original thing

+Deformed work is the end ot the means to the end

+topic model -> document mixed story

+Sonification -> turn 3d model into sound

+Twitter bots -> tells if something is wrong right away

+Generative grammars -> generates inforation like mad libs

+Recurant Niron Generator

+3D scene mashup takes information and creats a new film

+Mesh mixer

+Feb 12 lecture

+Museums and 3d scanning -> fears, issues and opportunities

+ties what we are doing in class to project, keep good notes

+module 2 -> Rremixing things

+mesh lab, mix models

+reduce triangles or decimate the mess

+othe roptions for remix are sound

+museums and replications

+museums have long been filled with coppies eg plaster cast

+english replicate in gentry homes

+plaster cast used in many musuems

+rain erodes statues, plaster cast only record that still hold

+Museums have copy right about artifacts

+biggest fear about data is the misuse.

+feb 14 lecture

+is and act of conserving an act of care or radicle form of opression?

+the subject of conservation is the present

+the site of intersection for ideas abiyt the past framed with in the morality and ideology of the present

+leak date of statue to makestatement about colonial notion of museums

+use vogant tools to find underlying themes of work

+usable for papers and research

+data basic.io